thongfuu/Hotel_Revenue_Leakage_Management_Project/README.md

 - cancellation_ratio: Calculated field (total_cancellations / total_bookings).
 - country_of_origin: Where they are from (some regions have higher cancel rates).

-Table 4: dim_calendar
+Table 8: dim_calendar
 A standard date dimension to make "Day of Week" analysis easier.
 - date_key: YYYY-MM-DD.
 - day_name: Mon, Tue...
+- is_weekend: Boolean flag.
+- is_holiday: Boolean flag for public holidays.
+- season: High Season, Low Season, Shoulder Season.
 - event_flag: Is there a major concert/event in town?
 (Events often cause "fake" bookings where people reserve rooms just in case).

-Table 5: dim_reason_cancellation
+Table 9: dim_reason_cancellations
 A table for indentifying cancellation codes
 - cancellation_reason_code: Code indicating why (e.g., RSN_01).
-- reasons: Reaons of cancellation of each code (Change of Plans, Found Cheaper, Flight/Weather, Medical/Emergency, Visa Issues, Unknown)
+- reasons: Reaons of cancellation of each code (Change of Plans, Found Cheaper, Flight/Weather, Work Conflict, Medical/Emergency, Visa Issues, Unknown)

+Table 10: fact_marketing_spend (Optional but Advanced)
+If you want to calculate the TRUE cost of your "Direct" channel, you need to account for ad spend, not just commissions.
+- spend_id (PK): Unique ID.
+- spend_date: The date the money was spent.
+- channel_id (FK): Links to dim_channels (specifically the Direct Website channel).
+- platform: Where the ad ran (e.g., Google Ads, Facebook).
+- cost_amount: The amount spent (e.g., $500).
+- clicks: Number of clicks generated.

 Project Evaluation Rubric (Total 100 Points)